ayushpanwar1741-ai/Compiler_for_custom_language/README.md

 ## Custom Language
 - See the **Language Rules & Syntax** page in the app for grammar, tokens, and sample programs.

----
-Feel free to customize and extend this project for your own language or educational use!